dspriggs-ds/udacity_azureml_hyperconfig/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**
-Could not compare against the hyperdrive model as had challenges to get the experiment running successfully.
+The AutoML had a higher Accuracy than the the SciKit-learn experiment.
+This could be due to the number of interations by the AutoML.

 ## Future work
 **What are some areas of improvement for future experiments?
-Why might these improvements help the model?** Use AutoML more.
+Why might these improvements help the model?** Use AutoML as it eases the process of constructing Models.